 I won’t lie – instructions would have been helpful.
 I got the case off, and was left looking at the black shroud that goes over the CPU for airflow reasons.
 Obvious as that was, getting the shroud off wasn’t as obvious.
 I pried it out (it’s plastic, so you can force it out).

 Next I needed to get the motherboard in.
 You’ll probably notice the yellow/green tabs/levers in the above picture.
 I pushed them down but nothing happened.
 In any case, I slid the motherboard in just like I would on a normal system.
-The case has built-in bevelled standoffs, and comes with screws to secure the motherboard with (although 1 odd screw threads differently and doesn’t actually secure the board – it looks the same as the others though so if you’re not expecting it, you’ll be turning the screw in forever until you realize that it’s not the right size).
+The case has built-in beveled standoffs, and comes with screws to secure the motherboard with (although 1 odd screw threads differently and doesn’t actually secure the board – it looks the same as the others though so if you’re not expecting it, you’ll be turning the screw in forever until you realize that it’s not the right size).

 The CPU went in next.
 There’s ample room to work, so it wasn’t a problem.
 I hooked up all the front panel stuff to the motherboard – fortunately the USB and front audio plugs are actual plugs (not single-wires like some other cases).
 Easy enough.

 Next up was the drives.
-Unfortuantely there wasn’t room to stick in the lower hard drive.
+Unfortunately there wasn’t room to stick in the lower hard drive.
 “Hmm…,” I thought.
 “There’s no way to get the hard drive in if the motherboard’s in first, but if you do the hard drive first you’re not going to have room for the motherboard”.
 I then started playing with those green/yellow tabs some, and found that they push forward/back to unlock the drive bay frame.
 “Wish I’d noticed that earlier,” I thought.
 Oh well.
 I noticed the front panel cover coming off at this point and figured I’d remove it before it snapped.

 The drive bay frame is actually well thought out.
 Flipping those tabs unlocks it, and it pulls right out.
 You then have ample room to get the drives in, hook up the connectors, and then slide it back in.
 Not only that, but it gives you piles of room to work on the motherboard.